napix/NapixServer/docs/first_step.rst

 In Napix, managers behaves like collection and have the logic to maintain a set of resources.

 Napix uses the REST approach: an URI defines a resource and HTTP verbs ( GET, PUT, POST, etc) defines the action on it.
-PUT /htaccess/toto is used to modify the resource identified by /htaccess/toto with the data given in the request body.
+``PUT /htaccess/toto`` is used to modify the resource identified by /htaccess/toto with the data given in the request body.
-GET /htaccess/toto is used to retrieve the same resource.
+``GET /htaccess/toto`` is used to retrieve the same resource.
-GET /htaccess/tata retrieves another resource.
+``GET /htaccess/tata`` retrieves another resource.

 Napix uses :class:`~base.Manager` subclasses to handle the collections logic.
 Each Manager instance represents a collection and provides methods to manage the collection.
-Managers are listed in the top level of the URI, eg, GET /htaccess/toto will ask to the manager htaccess the resource toto.
+Managers are listed in the top level of the URI, eg, ``GET /htaccess/toto`` will ask to the manager *htaccess* the resource *toto*.

 Launch
 ======